 The full recipe with measurements is in the recipe card below.

 Step 1: Warm ghee in a Dutch oven over medium heat.
-Add the onions and sauté until golden brown and caramelized, for about 20-25 minutes.
+Add the onions and sauté until golden brown and caramelized, for 20-25 minutes.

 Step 2: Stir in the garlic and ginger and cook for one minute.
 Deglaze with tomato puree and add the spices.
 Increase to medium-high heat and cook for 5 minutes.